quiettimejsg/family-notification-system/README.md

 3. Submit a Pull Request and link to the corresponding Issue

 ## License
-MIT License
+AGPL-3.0 License
-Copyright (c) 2024 Project Author
+Copyright (c) 2025 quiettimejsg